 Notorious is 65 years old this year (2011) and stands out to many individuals as one of Alfred Hitchock’s finest films.
 It intertwines multiples genre, the spy/espionage thriller and the film noir, while at the same time being the most overtly romantic of his films.
-In fact, though actually an extended scene of multiple kisses, in order to skirt the “Hollywood Code”, a famous scene with stars Ingrid Bergman and Cary Grant has the couple breaking the the rule of three seconds with a nearly two and half minutes of breathtaking closeness.
+In fact, though actually an extended scene of multiple kisses, in order to skirt the “Hollywood Code”, a famous scene with stars Ingrid Bergman and Cary Grant has the couple breaking the rule of three seconds with nearly two and half minutes of breathtaking closeness.
 It is one of the most iconic scenes of Hitchcock’s career, which is saying quite a lot.
 Get a glimpse of the scene at the 15 second mark of the trailer.

 Notorious Film Trailer

 Noir or Not?

 The argument that has occurred amongst cinephiles and genre enthusiasts for decades is the inclusion of Notorious on the lists of classic Film Noir.
 I would argue that this film, written by celebrated American screenwriter Ben Hecht and originally put into production by acclaimed producer David O. Selznick, firmly falls into the Noir category.
 There have been numerous Notorious film reviews over the decades and many have included discussions solely on this topic.
 I am not a film historian; I can only speak with my knowledge as an avid film-goer and appreciator of the Noir style and genre.